Here's How Your Trade Levi Strauss & Co. (LEVI) Aggressively Right Now

 Levi Strauss & Co.
-(NYSE:LEVI) went up by 3.63% from its latest closing price compared to the recent 1-year high of $30.84.
-The company’s stock price has collected -4.70% of loss in the last five trading sessions.
-Barron’s reported on 04/07/22 that Levi Strauss Stock Rises on Strong Earnings
+(NYSE:LEVI) went up by 2.04% from its latest closing price compared to the recent 1-year high of $30.84.
+The company’s stock price has collected 4.34% of gains in the last five trading sessions.
+MarketWatch.com reported 8 hours ago that Amazon, Citigroup, Yelp, to help pay for workers’ abortion travel costs

 Is It Worth Investing in Levi Strauss & Co.
 (NYSE :LEVI) Right Now?